naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 The Protocol field uses 8 bits and indicates the next level protocol that is contained within the data portion of the packet. ie TCP, UDP, ICMP etc

 ###### Checksum

+The Checksum field uses 16 bits and is computed for only the packet header.
+Checksum is recalculated at each device as the TTL changes

+###### Source and Destination Address

+32 bits representing the source and destination addresses

+###### Options

+The options field is variable in length depending on the specific options that are being set; the field is optional.

+###### Padding

+The Padding field is variable in length and is used when the Options field is used to ensure that the packet header ends at a 32 bit boundary

+###### Data

+The Data field inside a packet is variable in length and can contain any number of different protocols - TCP, UDP etc

+## What is IPv4?

+IPv4 works on the network layer of the TCP/IP stack.
+The main task of the protocol is to transfer data blocks from the sending host to a destination host where the senders and receivers are computers uniquely identified by IP addresses.

+#### What are the types of IP addresses?